 One of the most basic of all human needs is the need to be understood.
 Without being understood, we feel insignificant, overwhelmed, isolated, and invisible.
 Enter empathy.

 Empathy begins with being tenderhearted.
 But empathy is far more than being tenderhearted.
 It includes the capacity to feel and share another person’s emotions.
 That is, to get inside their heads and hearts.
 It involves a kind of emotional bonding.
 An empath is capable of feeling what another person feels, to match another person’s emotions.

 An empath can put themselves in another person’s position; that is, to walk in another person’s shoes, within their frame of reference.

 But simply understanding and feeling are not enough.
 Being able to come alongside and help and make a difference takes empathy to a whole new level.
 And armed with this understanding, can we actually make a difference?

 Who has the time, patience, and skills to truly get acquainted with and figure out others?

 13 The LORD is like a father to his children, tender and compassionate to those who fear him.

 14 For he knows how weak we are; he remembers we are only dust.

-The Father has provided a biblical Empath for all of His children.
+The Father has provided an Empath for all children of the King.
 The Holy Spirit is our Holy Empath.